hunterbdm/ANBAIO2captcha/README.md

 # Run

 0. Put your 2captcha apikey into apikey.txt
+1  In AIOBOT, open captcha solver for whichever site you want to use.
+You can just minimize it after you open it.
-1. Open cmd as Administrator
+2. Open cmd as Administrator
-2. Change directory to ANBAIO2captcha folder
+3. Change directory to ANBAIO2captcha folder
-3. 'python ANBAIO2captcha.py'
+4. 'python ANBAIO2captcha.py'

 DM me on twitter @hunter_bdm with any questions.